Fastpitch softball

 The pitching style of fastpitch is different from that of slowpitch softball.
 Pitchers in fast-pitch softball usually throw the ball using a "windmill" type of movement.
 In this style of pitching, the pitcher begins with the arm at the hip.
 A common way to be taught how to pitch is using the motions, 'repel', 'rock', 'kick', 'drag', 'toss'.
 The pitcher then brings the ball in a circular motion over the head, completes the circle back down at the hip, and snaps the hand.
 A "modified" fast pitch is identical to a "windmill" pitch except the arm is not brought over the head in a full windmill motion, but instead is brought behind the body and is then thrust directly forward for the release.
 Another type of pitching movement is the "figure 8".
 With this style, the ball is not brought over the head at all but down and behind the body and back in one smooth motion tracing out a figure eight.
 There are many different pitches which can be thrown, including a two-seam fastball, four-seam fastball, changeup, two different riseballs, two dropballs, curveball, offspeed, screwball, knuckleball and more.
 These pitches can be taught in many different styles, depending on the pitching coach's method and the player's abilities.

 Catching is also a very important part of fast pitch softball.
 Without a fast-paced catcher, the pitcher will not succeed.
 The catcher needs to be able to recognize the batters, their hitting style, and the right pitches to call.
 If there is a bad pitch that hits the ground, the catcher needs to block it so runs do not score, and runners do not advance on the bases.
-And when a pitch is close to the strike-zone, catchers "frame" by pulling the ball towards the center of the plate to convince the umpires to call the pitch a strike.
+Catchers can also "frame" pitches by pulling the ball towards the center of the plate to convince the umpires to call the pitch a strike.
 Catchers are protected by a chest guard, helmet, mouth guard, leg protectors, and a specialized mitt.
-This is due to the proximity of the batters to the catcher; it is a dangerous position so one must always be alert.
+This is due to the proximity of the batters to the catcher.
 Catchers are responsible for throwing runners out when they try to steal bases, meaning that a catcher must have a strong arm and a quick throw.
 The catcher is the brains of the team, and carries it as a whole.